TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/storage/_index.md

 - Long-term storage of historical data for end-devices.
 - No need to maintain a connection with {{% tts %}} at all times, e.g. for end devices that send messages infrequently.

-Detailed instructions about storage integration are int the topics below.
+Detailed instructions about storage integration are in the topics below.